ClinicalTrials.Veeva

 About

-Atopic dermatitis, commonly called eczema, is one of the most frequently occurring skin conditions.
+Atopic dermatitis (AD), commonly called eczema, is one of the most frequently occurring skin conditions.
 It is estimated to affect around one fifth of children in developed countries and is also becoming increasingly common in less developed countries.
 Exact estimates of how common eczema is, vary considerably and there has not been an in-depth analysis of the number of people with eczema in the UK.
 It is also unclear which groups of people are most affected and which treatment options are being used.

 Full description